SzymonNowakowski/hclust1d/cran-comments.md

     Status: 404
     Message: Not Found

-**MAINTAIRNER'S COMMENT: Those URLs will be created during the release process**
+**MAINTAINER'S COMMENT: Those URLs will be created during the release process**

 # Local checks